microsoft/playwright-vscode/SUPPORT.md

 For help and questions about using this project, please see the [docs site for Playwright][docs].

-Join our community [Discord Server][discord-server] to connect with other developers using Playwright and ask questions in our 'help-playwright' forum,
+Join our community [Discord Server][discord-server] to connect with other developers using Playwright and ask questions in our 'help-playwright' forum.

 ## Microsoft Support Policy